smilies-polito/Spiker/README.md

 # Spiker: a framework for the generation of efficient Spiking Neural Networks FPGA accelerators for inference at the edge
 This is the official repo of spiker, a comprehensive framework for generating efficient, low-power, and low-area customized Spiking Neural Networks (SNN) accelerators on FPGA for inference at the edge. spiker presents a library of highly efficient neuron architectures and a design framework, enabling the development of complex neural network accelerators with few lines of Python code.

+# Video tutorial
+Spiker comes together with a series of [video tutorials](https://www.youtube.com/watch?v=y3OvFHBXrDE&list=PLkIAXI4vJ8EgfZki2WRh2Da_h-w6gKbsd) which guides you through all the design steps, from the textual description of the Spiking Neural Network etwork to the generation of the hardware accelerator, described using VHDL.
+Everything using python language.

 # Project structure
 |	Component		|															Description																|